 Intensive Short-Term Dynamic Psychotherapy (ISTDP) has long utilized extended sessions and more focused pressure in the therapy room to achieve results in months that would normally take years.

 By identifying the patient’s resistance early, and then staying with it throughout the extended session, the therapist can help the patient move past the "defensive" layer to reach the "unconscious therapeutic alliance."
-This "unlocking of the unconscious" frequently usually requires more than the standard 50-minute hour of conventional therapy in order to overcome the patient's ingrained anxiety and defense mechanisms.

 By investing in longer, more intensive sessions, we can increase the likelihood of catalyzing biological requirements for lasting psychological change.